 The so-called advantage of private health plans is that they can offer benefits and services that Original Medicare doesn’t cover.
 A good example is prescription drugs, which are included with most Medicare Advantage plans.
 Other popular options include dental, vision, and hearing benefits.

 In many cases, mostly with basic plans, a Medicare Advantage plan can cover the cost of care at no additional cost.
-What this means is that what the government pays the plans, plus what you pay each month for your Medicare Part B premium, fully covers the cost.
+What this means is that what the government pays the plans, plus what you pay each month for your The Medicare Part B premium is the monthly charge paid by beneficiaries for their outpatient medical care, services, and supplies.
+A beneficiary's premium may be uplifted by an IRMAA surcharge if their income is above..., fully covers the cost.
 As a result, there’s no additional premium.

 However, it does not work this way with Medicare Supplements are additional insurance policies that Medicare beneficiaries can purchase to cover the gaps in their Original Medicare (Medicare Part A and Medicare Part B) health insurance coverage.....